Geometric Structures on the Cochains of a Manifold: Cochain Product

 \section{Cochain Product}

 In this section we describe a commutative, but non-associative, cochain product.
 It is of interest in its own right, and will be used to define the combinatorial star operator.

 The product we define is induced by the Whitney embedding and the wedge product on forms, but also has a nice combinatorial description.
-An easy way to state this is as follows: the product of a $j$-simplex and $k$-simplex is zero unless these simplices span a common $(j+k)$-simplex, in which case the product is a rational multiple of this $(j+k)$-simplex.
+An easy way to state this is as follows: the product of a $j$-simplex and $k$-simplex is zero unless these simplicies are faces of a $(j+k)$-simplex, in which case the product is a rational multiple of this $(j+k)$-simplex.
 We will prove a convergence theorem for this product, and also show that this product's deviation from being associative converges to zero for `sufficiently smooth' cochains.

-From the point of view of homotopy theory, it is natural to consider this commutative cochain product as part of a $\mathcal{C}_\infty$-algebra.
-We use Sullivan's local construction of a $\mathcal{C}_\infty$-algebra \cite{DS}, and show that this structure converges to the strictly commutative associative algebra given by the wedge product on forms.
-In particular, all of the higher homotopies of the $\mathcal{C}_\infty$-algebra converge to zero.
+From the point of homotopy theory, it is natural to consider this commutative cochain product as part of a C-infinity algebra.
+We use Sullivan's local construction of a C-infinity algebra \cite{DS}, and show that this structure converges to the strictly commutative associative algebra given by the wedge product on forms.
+In particular, all of the higher homotopies of the C-infinity algebra converge to zero.

-Only definition~\ref{defn:cup} and theorem~\ref{thm:prod} are used in later sections.
+Only definition ~\ref{defn:cup} and theorem ~\ref{thm:prod} are used in later sections.
 We begin with the definition of a cochain product on the cochains of a fixed triangulation $K$.

 \begin{defn} We define $\cup : C^{j}(K) \otimes C^{k}(K) \to C^{j+k}(K)$ by:

 \end{defn}